gcrnet/gcrnet.github.io/_workshop/basiclinuxshell.md

 having to remember, then type, the full path.
 This is a very efficient way of moving back and forth between directories.

-**Note that** `cd ..` brings takes you up, one level while `cd -` takes you back where you were previousely, you can think of it as the Last channel button on a TV remote.
+**Note that** `cd ..` takes you up, one level while `cd -` takes you back where you were previousely.
+You can think of it as the Last channel button on a TV remote.